asotolongo/pgrx/README.md

 Information for Describe db in file des_dell_test_2019-12-26_11-10-21.md

 ```

+If don't want to pass the password in -P option, yo can edit util/config.py file and change PASS variable for the password, and ignore the -P option

 **IMPORTANT:**
 If There're bugs in the existing version or if you have some suggestion please contact to me.